easyparkgroup/k8s-workshop/README.md

 # see existing namespaces
 kubectl get namespaces

-# create your private namespace inside k8s-ws-8 cluster (isolates your stuff from other participants)
+# create your private namespace inside kubernetes cluster (isolates your stuff from other participants)
 kubectl create namespace my-name

 # see list of contexts and configured default namespace for them (line with star shows active context)